Transcript Upload Instructions

 Type of Transcript

 The transcript that you upload must be a document that was produced by the registrar.
 Essentially, this will be an academic record that is organized chronologically--with course titles, credits and grades.
 This may be a Student Copy of an official transcript or the official transcript itself.
-This document should also list course in progress during the current semester, where relevant.
+This document should also list courses in progress during the current semester.
+If your eligible registrar produced transcript doesn't show currently enrolled courses, do not include additional documentation.
+You can talk about current courses relevant to your proposal in your personal statement or an essay.
 If you are in the first semester of a degree program and do not have a transcript, you do not need to provide any documentation.
 Do not include screenshots of an online grade portal, as this will not be considered an acceptable transcript.

 It is not necessary for you to submit individual transcripts that list fewer than 12 transfer credits/grades if the course work is not relevant to your Fulbright project; this includes transfer credits, summer programs or short-term study abroad.
 If the course names and grades appear on the transcript that you are uploading, then it is not necessary for you to also upload a separate transcript for transfer credit.
 While you may use your judgement as to whether or not to include a particular transcript, keep in mind that the more complete your academic record, the better the review committees will be able to assess your background and preparation․